Advayp/docs/spiceaidocs/docs/cli/reference/init.md

 spice init
 ```

-If called without `app_name`, Spice will prompt you for a name and create the appropriate Spicepod in the current working directory.
+If called without `app_name`, Spice will prompt for a name and create the Spicepod in the current working directory.

 ### Additional Example